 What to do in case of a fire:

-- Most important, teach your children many of the basics, including to touch doors to see if they are hot, potential evacuation routes, and to stay close to the ground.
-Many fire deaths are not due to the fire itself, but rather suffocation.
+- Most important, teach your children many of the basics, including touching doors to see if they are hot, potential evacuation routes, and staying close to the ground.
+Many fire deaths are not due to the fire itself but rather suffocation.

 - Also, keep smoke alarms where they are needed.
 Don't skimp on the number of smoke alarms around the house, especially around kids' rooms.